This post was updated July 20, 2021 to reflect NVIDIA TensorRT 8.0 updates.

 First, a network is trained using any framework.
 After a network is trained, the batch size and precision are fixed (with precision as FP32, FP16, or INT8).
 The trained model is passed to the TensorRT optimizer, which outputs an optimized runtime also called a plan.
 The .plan file is a serialized file format of the TensorRT engine.
-The plan file needs to be deserialized to run inference using the TensorRT runtime.
+The plan file must be deserialized to run inference using the TensorRT runtime.

 To optimize models implemented in TensorFlow, the only thing you have to do is convert models to the ONNX format and use the ONNX parser in TensorRT to parse the model and build the TensorRT engine.
 Figure 1 shows the high-level ONNX workflow.

-In this post, we discuss how to create a TensorRT engine using the ONNX workflow and how to run inference from a TensorRT engine.
-More specifically, we demonstrate end-to-end inference from a model in Keras or TensorFlow to ONNX, and to a TensorRT engine with ResNet-50, semantic segmentation, and U-Net networks.
+In this post, we discuss how to create a TensorRT engine using the ONNX workflow and how to run inference from the TensorRT engine.
+More specifically, we demonstrate end-to-end inference from a model in Keras or TensorFlow to ONNX, and to the TensorRT engine with ResNet-50, semantic segmentation, and U-Net networks.
 Finally, we explain how you can use this workflow on other networks.

 Download the code examples and unzip.
-You can run either the TensorFlow 1 code example or the TensorFlow 2 code example by follow the appropriate README.
+You can run either the TensorFlow 1 or the TensorFlow 2 code example by follow the appropriate README.
 After downloading the file, you should also download labels.py from the Cityscapes dataset scripts repo and place it in the same folder as the other scripts.

 ONNX is an open format for machine learning and deep learning models.
 It allows you to convert deep learning and machine learning models from different frameworks such as TensorFlow, PyTorch, MATLAB, Caffe, and Keras to a single format.